 The audit on the 2014 annual accounts took place in February 2015.
-This resulted in 3 findings and related recommendations, issued by ECA.
+ECA audited the legality and regularity of the transactions underlying the accounts whereas the reliability of the accounts was has been audited in March 2015 by an external audit firm contracted by the Agency, the work of which haswas been reviewed by ECA.
+This resulted in 3 No observations or recommendations have been iwere issued by the external auditors.
+Three findings and related recommendations, were issued by ECA highlighting the fact that the high level of appropriation carried over into the following financial year related mainly to the REMIT project and delays in the approval of the Implementing Regulation for this project as well as the absence of an European School in Slovenia four years after the Agency signed the Seat Agreement envisaging the European school set-upwas founded....
 The Agency prepared and transmitted its replies to the findings.
 The ECA's Report on the Agency's 2014 accounts will be made available later in 2015 and reported in next year's annual activity report.